 Possible Disciplinary Action for violating the Acceptable Usage Policy include, but are not limited to, one or more of the following: 1) suspension or revocation of network privileges; 2) suspension or revocation of Internet access; 3) suspension or revocation of computer access; 4) school suspension; or 5) expulsion.
 Legal authorities may also be contacted.
-See also electronic devices / cell phones
+See Cell Phones & Others Devices